MorganBergen/morganbergen.github.io/applications/netsmart/README.md

 certfication of diagnosis for hospitic

-### follow-up email
+Julia and James,
 jharris@ntst.com
 jdrahozal@ntst.com

-Julia and James,

-Thank you for meeting with me today and allowing me the opportunity to interview with NetSmart today.
-I was enlightened to hear how the products you are working on are used for post acute care in the healthcare industry today.
-And ir was a pleasure speaking to both of you virtually to learn more about the futures program, about NetSmart as a whole, about your individual roles, workflow, and overall experience.
+Thank you for meeting with me today.
+I was enlightened to hear about how the products you are working on are used for post acute care in healthcare.
+Although our meeting would have been more fruitful in person, it was a pleasure meeting with you virtually to learn more about the futures program as well as about NetSmart as a whole.

-Please let me know if there are any additional action items needed on my end to continue to persue with the interview process and follow up on next steps.
+Please let me know if there are any additional action items needed on my end to persue with the interview process.

 Best,